 Developers are working very hard on surpassing such restrictions, providing a gaming experience that transcends almost all cross-platform barriers, and allowing a united gaming experience where almost everyone can play together.

-Simply put, Sony believes that it would not benefit from cross-platform play.
+Simply put, Sony believes that it would not benefit from cross-platform games.
 In fact, such a breaking down of walls could be very financially detrimental to big companies that rely on exclusive games to sell the consoles themselves.
 The PlayStation 4 very much enjoys its passionate fan base and has used its popular exclusives to become the biggest console of this generation.

 This kingly status allows Sony to recruit countless new players that are interested in joining the most populated multiplayer arenas on consoles.
-As one can now see, opening their doors to cross-platform play would severely curb the PS4 dominance and appeal.
+As one can now see, opening their doors to cross-platform games would severely curb the PS4 dominance and appeal.

 Many people regard such stubbornness to be anti-consumer in its design, and with the passionate cross-platform crusade launched by companies like Epic Games gaining such massively acclaimed traction, many believe that even Sony will soon “give in” and join in on the efforts to being gamers from all communities to together.

-Recent games have provided an invaluable contribution to cross-platform play development and progression.
+Recent games have provided an invaluable contribution to cross-platform games development and progression.
 It only takes a few titles which can successfully, securely, and reasonably bring together multiple platforms to convince the gaming industry that cross-platform functionality can quickly become a reliable, enjoyable, and highly profitable venture.

 There is so much to gain from cross-platform integration, and many lead companies in the industry already know that.
 Technical limitations will be overcome, and a balanced and fair realm of unified play will be achieved through cooperation.

 It is not just players being able to play together across platforms; it is a newfound level of cooperation between the giants of the gaming industry.
 The brightest and most talented minds in gaming development and direction will for the first time be working together.